 AEOCKY 74 Pint Dehumidifier with Drain Hose

-AEOCKY’s LEO-Lite suits you best if you need powerful, hands-free basement moisture control.
+Best High-Capacity Pick: AEOCKY’s LEO-Lite suits you best if you need powerful, hands-free basement moisture control.
 You get a 74-pint ENERGY STAR Version 6.0 dehumidifier that covers up to 4,500 sq. ft. and works well in basements, bedrooms, bathrooms, and homes.
-Its smart humidity control reacts in milliseconds, while auto-defrost keeps it running in cooler spaces as low as 65°F. You’ll also appreciate its quiet 44dB rotary compressor, ETL and RoHS compliance, and durable copper-tube build.
+Its smart humidity control reacts quickly to changes, while auto-defrost keeps it running in cooler spaces as low as 65°F. You’ll also appreciate its quiet 44dB rotary compressor, ETL and RoHS compliance, and durable copper-tube build.
 Use the 1.45-gallon tank or drain hose for continuous operation, and enjoy smart-home integration with power-off memory.

 Best For: AEOCKY’s LEO-Lite is best for homeowners who need a powerful, quiet, and energy-efficient dehumidifier for basements or other large spaces with hands-free continuous drainage.